olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 **Independent write**

-Again looking at the `copySettings` function, we see that no logic after the write actually depends on it.[^3] There are a couple of ways we can deley or defer the effect.
+Again looking at the `copySettings` function, we see that no logic after the write actually depends on it.[^3] There are a couple of ways we can delay or defer the effect.

 * Return a lambda wrapping the effect
 * Return a command class, like `WriteSettingToDatabase` (an alternative to command classes is to use promises instead, though they can be harder to inspecct by the unit test code)